robotmedia/RMShapedImageView/README.md

 RMShapedImageView
 =================

-A `UIImageView` subclass that ignores touches on transparent pixels.
-Based on [OBShapedButton](https://github.com/ole/OBShapedButton) by Ole Begemann.
+A `UIImageView` subclass that ignores touches on transparent pixels, based on [OBShapedButton](https://github.com/ole/OBShapedButton) by Ole Begemann.

+`RMShapedImageView` does it magic by overriding `pointInside:withEvent:`.
+This method is called to determine if a touch is inside the view.
+In our case, we only want to return `YES` if the corresponding pixels are not transparent (`alpha > 0`).

 Usage
 -----